tendermint/atom_one/CALL_TO_ARMS.md

   nothing about the various and real systemic risks associated with liquid staking but rather goes all-in on it.

+* Liquid staking combined with shorting markets will incentivize the employees or insiders of validator companies to sabotage their own validator.
+  As far as I am aware, nobody has considered this risk factor, because not enough is known about the risks of liquid staking.

 * The ATOM2.0 whitepaper confuses the economic engine as being both ICS for the atom inflation tokenomics part, but also puts too much emphasis on the experimental allocator and very loosely worded section on the scheduler